 - Sudden collapse

-As a caregiver, if, at any time, you 2pxk that the person you are caring for may have a blood clot or PE, you should call 911 and arrange for them to be seen immediately at the emergency department.
+If you think that the person you are caring for may have a blood clot or PE, you should call 9-1-1 and arrange for them to be seen immediately in the emergency department.

 You might also like our Elizz blog article on Medication Safety for Caregivers.